 Do you share recipes?

 Yes, I am always happy to share recipes.
 Feel free to ask!

 How do I pay you?

 I take any form of payment.
-Checks can be made to “Mindful Meals, LLC” or I take card payments through Venmo, an easy fee free way to accept payments online.
+Checks can be made to Emily Drews or I take card payments through Venmo, an easy fee free way to accept payments online.
 Direct payment can also be made through Zelle if available through your bank.
 Payment is required at the completion of your cook day.

 Can I give your services as a gift?